PR-research-data-tools/RP-Matlab-Code-Green/README.md

-# Replication Package for `Make Code Green: Evaluating Energy Optimization`
+# Replication Package for `Make Code Green: Evaluating Optimizations of LLMs vs Human`
-This repository contains the replication package for the study `Make Code Green: Evaluating Energy Optimization`.
+This repository contains the replication package for the study `Make Code Green: Evaluating Optimizations of LLMs vs Human`.
-This staud establishes an automated pipeline to measure the energy footprint of a large set of Matlab projects mined from GitHub, addressing the growing concern of energy consumption in scientific software systems.
+In this work, we explore the efficacy of LLMs in reducing the environmental footprint of Matlab scripts mined from GitHub projects, addressing the growing concern of energy consumption.
-It evaluates whether recent Large Language Models (LLMs) like ChatGPT-3, ChatGPT-4, Mixtral, and LLama can reduce the energy footprints of these software systems, identifying and categorizing 2,176 optimizations suggested by the LLMs.
-The study compares LLM-suggested optimizations with human-proposed ones, assesses their impact on code sustainability through statistical analysis.
+We investigate potential energy optimizations recommended by leading LLMs, such as GPT-3, GPT-4, Llama, and Mixtral, and an expert developer.
+From 400 entry-point scripts across 100 top Matlab projects, we identified 2,176 unique LLM optimizations mapped to 13 high-level themes.
+We evaluate the effects of their optimizations on Matlab code's green capacity (changes in energy consumption, memory usage, execution time consumption, and code correctness).

 ## Structure
 ```
-READMe.md
+README.md

+Energy-Pipeline/
+	README.md
+	Dockerfile.toolbox
+	output/
+	sampling/
+	src/
 RQ1/
 	Curation Scripts/
 		clone.py